I. Introduction: What is Objectivism?

 • Government's Sole Purpose: Protect rights by banning initiated force (police, military, courts under objective law).

-• Separation of State and Economics (Laissez-faire).
+• Separation of State and Economics (Laissez-faire Capitalism).

-• Rejection of Collectivism (all forms).
+• Rejection of Anarchism.

 Slogan/Takeaway: "The smallest minority on earth is the individual." / "Hands off!"